 There are no live classes, for example.
 Another bummer is that there isn’t a leaderboard.
 That can dampen competitive spirits and make your workouts feel more solitary.
 If you’re craving a vibrant fitness community, you won’t find it here (at least for now).
 For that kind of solo workout experience, a smart spinning bike might be a better fit.

-Another potential disadvantage is that this pricey machine is rendered nearly useless without a JRNY membership.
+Another potential disadvantage is that this pricey machine is rendered nearly useless without a JRNY membership, like the Tempo Move and other connected machines.
 It’s still usable without a membership, but you’ll miss most of the features that make the MT16 worth the investment.
 Besides the initial price of the cardio machine, you’ll need to consider the cost of the annual membership ($149).

 Will the Max Total 16 Fit in My Apartment?